Child Safety Seat Instruction

 Instruction By Appointment

-When you schedule your appointment (only done on Fridays from 9:00-11:00AM) we will meet you at our Family Advocacy Center.
+Click on the above link to schedule your appointment.
+One of our certified technicians will respond to set up your appointment.
+Appointments are done Monday through Friday during business hours.
 Our goal is not to be an installation service, but an education service.
 We will spend approximately 30 to 40 minutes explaining the parts and functions of your seat as we instruct you in it’s proper installation and use.
 If possible we would like you to install the seat on your own, using what you have learned.

 Child Passenger Safety Presentations